Financial-Times/publish-availability-monitor/runbooks/runbook.md

 *   The Lists Notifications /__list-notifications-rw/lists/notifications endpoint.
 *   The Lists Notification Push /lists/notifications-push endpoint.

-Additionally, if the content is an image, PAM will check the S3 image bucket to see that the binary of the image has been saved.
 If two of the last ten pieces of content failed any of these checks, then the PAM healthcheck will switch to RED and therefore cause the cluster healthchecks and good-to-go endpoints to show RED.